BOLLOJUAISHWARYA/Time_series/README.md

 # Air-Pollution-Forecasting
-An LSTM model to predict the pollution levels in the next hour using the weather conditions and pollution levels in the current hour.
-I have trained the model using multi-variate(when we consider multiple features for prediction).
+To predict the pollution levels in the next hour using the weather conditions and pollution levels in the current hour.

 ## Dataset
 In this, I have used the Air Quality dataset.
 This is a dataset that reports on the weather and the level of pollution each hour for five years at the US embassy in Beijing, China.
 The data includes the date-time, pollution called PM2.5 concentration, and the weather information including dew point, temperature, pressure, wind direction, wind speed and the cumulative number of hours of snow and rain.